Balancing Work and Size with Bounded Buffers

-If $p$ is accepted by $OPT$ to $j$-th block, perform an \emph{$(O,j)$-mapping-shift}: clear all mappings by step A1 between packets in $OPT$ buffer of the old $l$-th block and $l$-th packet in $\PO$ buffer (if both exist), $l\geq j$, recompute blocks from $j$-th and map packets of $l$-th block to $l$-th $\PO$ packet if both exist, $l\geq j$. \ignore { \item [A2] If prior to time $t$ there are no bytes mapped by step A2 and after the application of the $t$-th step A1 there are still unmapped $Y$ $OPT$ bytes then each $j$-th portion of $\frac{Y}{N}$ unmapped value by step A1 map to a $\PO$ packet whose mapped block contains $(j-1)(2L-1)+1$-th byte $x$, $1\leq j\leq N$.
-We say that such byte $x$ ``defines'' a mapping of this portion of still unmapped value.
-Let $Y$ be the overall length mapped by step A2 prior to time $t$ and still there are $Y_0$ unmapped bytes after applying of step A1 during time $t$.
-Let the mapping of the $Y$-th byte that is assigned by step A2 be defined as the $l$-th byte in the $OPT$ buffer.
-Map each $j$-th portion of $\frac{Y_0}{N}$ still unmapped by step A1 value to a $\PO$ packet whose mapped block contains $j(2L-1)+l+1$-th byte, $1\leq j\leq N$.
-Observe that both these bytes can be remapped to the other $\PO$ packet during the \emph{ $(O,j)$-mapping-shift }. \item [A3] Any unmapped value by Steps A1 and A2 assign to HOL $\PO$ packet.
-We are to show that step A3 is never applied and required only for feasibility. } \end{enumerate}
+If $p$ is accepted by $\OPT$ to the $j$-th block, perform an \emph{$(O,j)$-mapping-shift}: clear all mappings by step A1 between packets in $\OPT$ buffer of the old $l$-th block and $l$-th packet in $\PO$ buffer (if both exist), $l\geq j$, recompute blocks from $j$-th and map packets of $l$-th block to $l$-th $\PO$ packet if both exist, $l\geq j$. \end{itemize}